Nearest food banks in Scotland – what are your options?

 Benefit delays and changes, as well as low incomes, have been the main driver for people to access the food bank service around the whole of the UK, with debt and homelessness also being factors.

 - Problems in the oil and gas industry have resulted in a high number of job losses in the Aberdeen area, resulting in an increase of almost 39% in the use of food banks in Aberdeen.
 In fact, only seven areas of Scotland haven’t experienced a rise in demand.

 - The roll-out of Universal Credit in Scotland has also been linked by the charity to the increased use of food banks.
 They report a “16.85% average increase in referrals for emergency food, more than double the national average of 6.64%.”¹

 The Trussell Trust works with professional agencies and community organisations, using a voucher referral system to provide access to their food banks.
 Local housing associations, children’s centres, and welfare agencies, are among the organisations able to assess your needs, and provide the referral you need.
 Once referred, you’ll receive a 3-day pack of tinned and dried foods that are non-perishable and nutritionally balanced.

 If you’re living in poverty, and are unable to cover the basic necessities of life, Scotland Debt Solutions can help.
-Our expert team works from four offices around Scotland – Aberdeen, Edinburgh, Dundee, and Glasgow – and can arrange a same-day meeting free-of-charge.
+Our expert team works from five offices around Scotland – Aberdeen, Dundee, Edinburgh, Glasgow and Inverness – and can arrange a same-day meeting free-of-charge.

 Scotland Debt Solutions has been helping Scottish residents to escape debt since 1989 – let us assess your situation and identify your best course of action at this extremely stressful time.